SocialDeck/socialdeck-backend-graphql/README.md

 }
 ```

+**Create New Card**

-Create a new card.
-If an orphaned card, will automatically create a connection as well.
-Will validate email and number.
+*Note: If an orphaned card, will automatically create a connection as well.
+Will validate email and number.*
 ```graphql
 mutation {
   createCard(token:String!, owned:Boolean!, cardName:String!, displayName:String, name:String!,